erasmus-chatlearn/pmtutor-content-management/README.md

 ATTENTION:
 - Since only minimal validation has been made to the uploader, make sure only use the json file parsed from the case study parser!
-- Use 'topics-sandbox' for development and testing
+- Create and use a development database e.g., 'topics-sandbox' for development and testing

-## How to contribute to development?
+## License
-Please create and work on your branch and create a merge request.
+MIT